-The sense that arms control had not lived up to its promise, and indeed that little of value had been achieved in the 1970s, was fairly widespread, especially in left-of-center circles, the natural constituency for arms control and for the détente policy in general.
-To give but one example: Leslie Gelb, who had recently retired as head of the Bureau of Politico-Military Affairs at the State Department, began a 1979 Foreign Policy article with an extraordinary admission.
+That sense that arms control had not lived up to its promise, and indeed that little of value had been achieved in the 1970s, was fairly widespread, especially in left-of-center circles, the natural constituency for arms control and for the détente policy in general.
+To give but one example: Leslie Gelb, who had recently retired as head of the Bureau of Politico-Military Affairs at the State Department, began a 1979 Foreign Policy article with a quite extraordinary admission.
 "Arms control," he wrote, "has essentially failed.
 Three decades of U.S.-Soviet negotiations to limit arms competition have done little more than to codify the arms race."
-101 The idea that SALT had essentially served to "codify," "institutionalize," or "legitimate" the arms race was common at the time.
-Even the leaders of the two governments that had signed the SALT II Treaty understood that not much had been accomplished.
+And the idea that SALT had served essentially to "codify," "institutionalize," or "legitimate" the arms race was very common at the time.
+Even the leaders of the two governments that had signed the SALT II treaty understood that not much had been accomplished.
 The treaty, President Carter told Brezhnev, would allow "a massive buildup in nuclear arms and a buildup in warheads," and the Soviet leader agreed.
-"On the whole," Brezhnev said, "very little-in fact, almost nothing-had been done in terms of curbing the arms race."102
+"On the whole," he said, "very little-in fact, almost nothing-had been done in terms of curbing the arms race."
+102